 SELECT * FROM fruitsforsale ORDER BY fruit;

 The Idx1 index is scanned from top to bottom (or from bottom to top if "ORDER BY fruit DESC" is used) in order to find the rowids for each item in order by fruit.
 Then for each rowid, a binary search is done to lookup and output that row.
-In this way, the output appears in the requested order with the need to gather then entire output and sort it using a separate step.
+In this way, the output appears in the requested order without the need to gather the entire output and sort it using a separate step.

 But does this really save time?
 The number of steps in the original indexless sort is proportional to NlogN since that is how much time it takes to sort N rows.
 But when we use Idx1 as shown here, we have to do N rowid lookups which take logN time each, so the total time of NlogN is the same!